-The KP Tissue Inc. Board (the “Board”) consists of four directors of whom Michel Letellier, James Hardy and Michael Korenberg are considered “independent” as defined in National Instrument 52-110 – Audit Committees.
+The KP Tissue Inc. Board (the “Board”) consists of four directors of whom Michel Letellier, James Hardy, Michael Korenberg and Louise Denys Wendling are considered “independent” as defined in National Instrument 52-110 – Audit Committees.
 Under NI 52-110, an “independent” director is one who is free from any direct or indirect relationship, which could, in the view of the Board, be reasonably expected to interfere with a director’s independent judgment.
-Louise Denys Wendling is deemed not independent because she sits on the Advisory Council of Kruger Inc. which indirectly owns approximately 84% of KPLP.

 Certain members of the Board are also members of the board of other public companies (see biographies of Board members).